Green sea turtle: Distribution

+Recently these Turtles were discovered within Rangaunu Harbour in New Zealand.

 Atlantic subpopulation

 The green sea turtle can generally be found throughout the Atlantic Ocean.
-Although the species is most abundant in tropical climates, green sea turtles can also be found in temperate climates, and individuals have been spotted as far north as Canada in the western Atlantic, and the British Isles in the east.
+Although the species is most abundant in tropical climates, green sea turtles can also be found in temperate climates, and individuals have been spotted as far north as Canada in the western Atlantic, and the Cimbrian peninsula in the east.
 The subpopulation's southern range is known until past the southern tip of Africa in the east and Argentina in the western Atlantic.
 The major nesting sites can be found on various islands in the Caribbean, along the Atlantic coast of Florida in the United States, the eastern coast of the South American continent and most notably, on isolated North Atlantic islands.

 In the Caribbean, major nesting sites have been identified on Aves Island, the U.S. Virgin Islands, Puerto Rico, the Dominican Republic, and Costa Rica.
 In recent years, there are signs of increased nesting in the Cayman Islands.
 One of the region's most important nesting grounds is in Tortuguero in Costa Rica.
 In fact, the majority of the Caribbean region's C. mydas population hails from a few beaches in Tortuguero.
 Within United States waters, minor nesting sites have been noted in the states of Georgia, North Carolina, and South Carolina.
 Florida's east coast is the largest nesting site in the United States.
 Hutchinson Island in particular is a major nesting area in Florida waters.
 Florida has several annual nesting periods when local beaches are closed or cordoned off to protect nesting sites.
 According to Green Sea Turtle Watch, in 2015 more than 37,000 green sea turtle nests were documented in Florida, a record number.
 In addition to sporadic distribution of nesting sites, feeding grounds are much more widely distributed throughout Florida.
 Important feeding grounds in Florida include Indian River Lagoon, the Florida Keys, Florida Bay, Homosassa, Crystal River, and Cedar Key.

 Notable locations in South America include secluded beaches in Suriname and French Guiana.
 In the Southern Atlantic Ocean, the most notable nesting grounds for Chelonia mydas are found on the island of Ascension, hosts 6,000–13,000 turtle nests.